Retinal hemorrhage and retinal bleeding

 Retinal hemorrhage symptoms

-Because the retina is critical for vision, even small injuries and minor bleeding can lead to vision problems such as blurred vision, blind spots or perceiving streaks and lines.
+Because the retina is critical for vision, even small injuries and minor bleeding can lead to vision problems such as blurred vision, blind spots, or perceiving streaks and lines.
 Both eyes can be affected.
-Often the blood leaks into the vitreous membrane, a layer of collagen that lies between the retina and the rest of the eye, and is known as vitreous hemorrhage.
+If the blood leaks into the vitreous humor (the colorless, gel-like material located between the retina and the lens), it is known as vitreous hemorrhage.

 Though a minor retinal bleed may have few or no symptoms, a significant retinal hemorrhage can have symptoms that include the following: